Why the Mainstream Cut-Flower Industry is Bad for the Environment

 - Canada imports most of our flowers from Latin America, and North America in general imports around 78% from Central America.

 Seeds are planted in countries in Latin America because of their temperate year-round weather, coupled with cheap labour and free-trade policies.
 Besides an ideal growing environment, the condition these flowers are grown in are far from organic.
-With the demand in countries like the US and Canada being so high around major holidays like Valentine’s Day and Mother’s Day, these flowers are exposed to a melange of toxic agrochemicals such as fungicides, pesticides, fertilizers, insecticides, and herbicides to ensure they stay pretty, keep diseases away, and grow faster.
-These toxins have a hugely negative impact on the air, soil and water supply of the region, not to mention the vulnerable workers, mostly women and sometimes children.
-The scariest part about these chemicals is that most of them are strictly banned in the US, Canada and Europe.
+With the demand in countries like the US and Canada being so high, especially around major holidays like Valentine’s Day and Mother’s Day, these flowers are exposed to a cocktail of toxic agrochemicals such as fungicides, pesticides, fertilizers, insecticides, and herbicides to ensure they stay pretty, keep diseases away, and grow faster.
+These toxins have a hugely negative impact on the air, soil and water supply of the region, not to mention the vulnerable workers, who are mostly women and sometimes children.
+The most concerning part about these chemicals is that most of them are strictly banned in the US, Canada and Europe.
 Because the flowers are not considered agriculture in terms of an edible crop, they escape regulations and the industry has very little controls in place.

-The makeup of the people who work in the floriculture industry are mostly women, and sometimes children.
-These women are usually from poor backgrounds, less educated and desperate for work.
+The makeup of the people who work in the floriculture industry are mostly women, and as mentioned, sometimes children.
+These women are usually from vulnerable and less affluent backgrounds, where their access to education has been next to non-existent, making many of them desperate for work.
 The poor working conditions, low pay, over-crowding, and long hours makes for a terrible environment, and many of these women suffer from respiratory diseases, neurological impairment, and have even reported higher numbers of miscarriages.
 In East African countries, greenhouse workers who are mostly women, are not paid enough to even cover basic needs.

 Once the flowers are ready to be picked, their journey onwards, from crop to store, leaves a giant eco-footprint.
 After being harvested, they are stored in a climate-controlled warehouse, one that takes a ton of energy to run.
 They are then transported to the airport in a refrigerated truck, flown to their North American destinations (all those carbon emissions!), and then re-housed in a refrigerated truck to be shipped to their respective supermarkets and florists.
 Then at the florist or supermarket, they are once again popped into a chilled case, waiting for someone to take them home.
-The journey your bouquet of roses has traveled is a lengthy one, full of wasted energy and emissions.
+The journey your bouquet of flowers has traveled is a lengthy one, and we can’t help but feel like importing something as fleeting as flowers is well…almost non-sensical.

 Your bouquet’s ecological footprint hasn’t yet been complete.
-Once you’ve chosen your bouquet, it is usually wrapped in a plastic/cellophane wrap and tied with non-recyclable ribbons.
+Once you’ve chosen your bouquet, it is usually wrapped in plastic/cellophane and tied with non-recyclable ribbons.
 Don’t forget the plastic water tubes that are put on the stems to keep them fresh!
 The flowers sit pretty in a vase in your home for about a week, and then as most of us do, we dump them in the trash (unless you compost).
-It’s tidy to think that since they are plants they’ll just naturally degrade into the earth, but trashing your flowers means they’ll go to a landfill where under the weight of all the other garbage, they will produce methane gas.
+It’s tidy to think that since they are plants they’ll just naturally degrade into the earth, but trashing your flowers means they’ll go to a landfill where we know they’ll contribute to methane gas emissions, taking eons to decompose.

 An easy fix, and just as beautiful if not more.
 Buying blooms that are in season from local farms and growers is a great way to ensure ethical production, as well as a smaller environmental impact.
-The variety of potted plants available is huge, and these guys last a long time (like your love?).
+The variety of potted plants available is huge, and these guys last a long time (just like your love!).
 Opt for something more metaphorically fitting this year!

 Fair Trade Cut Flowers: